cqframework/knartwork/README.md

 # KNARTwork: The Community Knowledge Artifact Editor

-KNARTwork is a multi-purpose web application for authoring, viewing, and transforming knowledge artifacts across popular specifications.
-By default, this project provides a purely standalone experience that does not use any standard-specific APIs (such as FHIR) or databases (such as RDBMS or NoSQL) systems, and may be used as-is by end users wanting to manage source documents using git/subversion, Dropbox, email etc. Launch options will be added as appropriate to support such optional backend integration modes as they are made available by the CDS community.
+KNARTwork is a multi-purpose web application for authoring, viewing, and transforming knowledge artifacts across popular specifications, with a strong slant towards healthcare-specific formats.
+By default, this application provides a purely standalone experience that does not use any standard-specific APIs (such as FHIR) or databases (such as RDBMS or NoSQL) systems, and may be used as-is by end users wanting to manage source documents as an out-of-band process using git/subversion, Dropbox, email etc. Launch options will be added as appropriate to support such optional backend integration modes as they become available by the CDS community.

+Community contributions -- especially those specific to emerging clinically-relevant standards -- are highly encouraged!
+Please submit your pull requests (PRs) via the community's public GitHub project page.

 ## Developer Quick Start